 Ski equipment and wear rental is available.

 The 'Chibikko Wan-Park' is located at the base of the resort and there are 4 areas: Ski Area, Sledge Area, Tubing Area and Snowmobile Area.
-Entry is 500 yen, other charges may apply.
+Entry is 1,000 yen, other charges for various activities may apply.

 Blanche Takayama Ski Resort Season & Opening Times